jpjust/cityzones-maps-service/README.md

 ## Debian package

 The `debian` directory contains files regarding the Debian package generation.
-CD into `debian/cityzones-maps-service-1.0` and run `dpkg-buildpackage -us -uc` to build a Debian package.
+CD into `debian/cityzones-maps-service-1.0` and run `dpkg-buildpackage -uc -b` to build a Debian package.